-Ken Blake started his racing career as a member of the Phoenix Club.
-The following article was published in the Australian Motor Cycle News on 2 August 2016. (original article with photo’s)
+Ken Blake started his racing career in Adelaide and was a member of the Phoenix Club 1965-70.
+The following article was published in the Australian Motor Cycle News on 2 August 2016. (original article with photo’s.

 Every year on June 9 there is a luncheon in a Melbourne pub to honour 1970s racing hero Ken Blake.
 This year’s gathering marked 35 years since Blake died in crash at the Isle of Man TT.